Wireless Modbus Applications

 Complementary to the W-Modbus is the wireless BACnet ( W-BACnet ) device that can convert a wired BACnet MS/TP to a wireless BACnet network.
 Because the Mitsubishi MelcoBEMS also supports BACnet protocol, you can use the W-BACnet gateway/node to connect the M-Series or P-Series systems to a BACnet MS/TP network.

-For Prolon devices for example, you could interface the W-Modbus between PL-VC2000 controller in a VAV box/terminal and the T1000 room sensor as shown below.
+For instance, you can interface the W-Modbus with the PL-VC2000 controller in a VAV box/terminal and T1000 room sensor as illustrated below.

 wired connection between VAV controller and sensor